Kerry Bentivolio: 2012 congressional elections

 In 2011, Bentivolio announced his candidacy for Michigan's 11th congressional district seat in the U.S. House of Representatives and was considered a long-shot to defeat incumbent Thaddeus McCotter for the Republican nomination.
 However, Bentivolio's campaign was aided by reports that McCotter failed to qualify for the primary after failing to turn in enough valid petition signatures to qualify for the ballot.
 McCotter's campaign released a statement on May 25, 2012, conceding that there were not enough valid signatures turned in with his ballot petition.

 Although McCotter initially announced he would mount a write-in campaign for the seat, he opted to retire at the end of his term.
 However, McCotter unexpectedly resigned on July 6, 2012, causing a scramble for the vacant nomination.
 Bentivolio faced former state senator Nancy Cassis, a write-in candidate, for the district's Republican primary.
 Cassis and her supporters drew attention to the 2011 film The President Goes to Heaven in which Bentivolio had a prominent role as a doctor tending to a fictional president resembling George W. Bush.
 In the movie, a fictional president instigates the September 11, 2001 attacks in a plot to justify the invasion of Iraq, but cannot get to heaven until he converts to Islam.
 Bentivolio pointed out the film was a work of fiction.
 On August 7, 2012, Bentivolio defeated Cassis and won the district's Republican nomination, pitting him against Democratic nominee Syed Taj, a physician, in the November 6, 2012 election.

-In August 2012, news reports stated that Bentivoio had been reprimanded for threatening students at Fowlerville High School.
+In August 2012, news reports stated that Bentivolio had been reprimanded for threatening students at Fowlerville High School.
 Bentivolio said the allegations were false and politically motivated.
 On November 1, 2012, five days before the general election, Phillip Bentivolio of Little Rock, Arkansas, the estranged brother of Bentivolio, told the Michigan Information and Research Service (MIRS) that his brother owed him $20,000 for houses they built together in Arkansas 20 years earlier.
 Phillip also accused his brother of being "mentally imbalanced" and "dishonest".
 Bentivolio responded by telling MIRS that his brother called for the first time in 20 years and threatened to go to the press if Bentivolio didn't pay him $20,000.
 He said he became worried about Phillip's mental state and reported him to the Little Rock Police Department, which confirmed that officers visited and checked on Phillip's condition.

 On November 6, 2012, Bentivolio lost the special election for the remaining months of McCotter's term in 112th Congress to David Curson, but won the general election and became representative-elect for the 11th Congressional District.